-The Health Services Department / Nurses' Office is located in the lower level of the Field House/Gym.
-Nurses are available for student and parent contacts on school days from 7:00 a.m.-2:00 p.m.
-Parking for student pickup is in the visitor parking lot in front of the Ek Science Building/Main Office.
+The Health Services Department / Nurses' Office is located in the lower level of the Field House building.
+Nurses are available for student and parent contacts on school days from 7:00 a.m.-2:15 p.m.
+Parking for student pickup is located on the left side, near the back of the building just outside the foyer leading to the Health Services Dept. (437-5218).
 Confidential messages may be left for Health Services Staff on voicemail by dialing 437-5200 ext.
 2118.

 Immunization Clinics - Information on free or reduced cost services can be found by either contacting the Manchester Health Department at 624-6466 or the Nashua Health Department at 589-4500.

-Health Information Forms - Electronic annual history forms are available on the Pinkerton website under "Health Services".
-Please make sure your contact information is correct..
-If there are changes in phone numbers or e-mail addresses, please update the school registrar's office.
-Note: The section at the bottom of the annual history form permits parents to provide permission for the administration of acetaminophen (generic for Tylenol), ibuprofen (generic for Advil, Motrin, etc.), cough drops and antacids (Tums).
+Health Information Forms - Forms may be downloaded from the Pinkerton website under "Health Services".
+Please provide as much contact information as possible so that you or a designee can be contacted in an emergency.
+As the year progresses, if there are changes in work, cell, pager, or home numbers or e-mail addresses, please update the school.
+Note: The section at the bottom of the form permits parents to provide permission for the administration of acetaminophen (generic for Tylenol) and ibuprofen (generic for Advil, Motrin, etc.).
 These OTC medications are available in Health Services.
+Written permission is required annually for acetaminophen and/or ibuprofen.
+Please be sure to indicate "One or Two" as appropriate for your student.

-Permission is required annually.
-Health Information Updates - If there are any significant health issues, surgeries, accidents, injuries, hospitalizations, emotional issues, medication additions or changes, etc. that occur during the year, please inform the nursing staff directly so that in the event of an emergency we can keep your student safe.
+Health Information Updates - If there are any significant health issues, surgeries, accidents, injuries, hospitalizations, emotional issues, medication additions or changes, etc. that occur during the year, please inform the nursing staff directly so that appropriate measures can be taken as quickly as possible, should an emergency arise.

 Medication Policy - All medication that is to be taken at school must be brought to Health Services.
-The following are required: Non-prescribed medication must be brought to Health Services in the original container and must be accompanied by the parental medication permission form (available online).
-Prescribed medication must be accompanied by the parental medication permission form in addition to a note/order from a medical provider.
-Medication must be brought into the office in the pharmacy-labeled bottle (pharmacies will provide a bottle for home and another for school if requested).
+The following are required: Non-prescribed medication must be brought to Health Services in the original container and must be accompanied by a permission note from the parent.
+Acetaminophen (generic for Tylenol) and ibuprofen (generic for Advil, Motrin, etc.) are available in Health Services but also require written parental permission.
+Prescribed medication must be accompanied by a parental note PLUS a note from a doctor and must be brought in the pharmacy-labeled bottle.
+(Most pharmacists will provide a bottle for home and another for school if requested.)
 Only a 30-day supply of a prescribed medication may be accepted by the nursing staff at any time.
+All controlled substances, including methylphenidate must be brought in by a parent.
+Taking a narcotic pain relief medication prior to or during the school day is NOT permitted for safety reasons as it may cause dizziness, drowsiness, etc. If the student is experiencing pain that is so severe that a narcotic pain reliever is needed, it is unwise for the student to be in school.
+If the student is unable to be in school due to severe pain, a note from their provider to excuse days should be obtained.

+- Students are permitted to carry their own cough drops for personal use. - All medication notes must be renewed annually. - Any medications not picked up prior to the last day of final exams in June will be destroyed.
+No medications are stored over the summer.

 NOTE: Students with severe, potentially life-threatening allergies may be permitted to carry emergency medications such as inhalers and EpiPens.
-Written authorization from the parent and physician must be provided and must specifically state that the student is permitted to self-carry the medication.
-All medications must be brought in by a parent/quardian.
-No narcotic pain medication will be administered at school.
-If the student is experiencing pain that is so severe that a narcotic pain reliever is needed at home, the student should NOT be in school.
+Written authorizations from the parent and physician must be provided and must specifically request that the student be permitted to carry the medication.